marius/postfix-sendgrid/README.md

 Heavily inspired by alterrebe/docker-mail-relay and simenduev/postfix-relay.

+> [!WARNING]
-NOTE: This assumes the host is running behind a firewall, you probably don't want to run this container exposed to the internet.
+> This assumes the host is running behind a firewall, you probably don't
+> want to run this container exposed to the internet.

 ## Docker run